felipefanucchi/billscontrol/README.md

 ## Version 1.1.1
 Now we can see better our values, i implemented a format for all of them.
 For this, i used a fn in my UICtrl, that transform our value in a string with decimals and then, i've made an if statement to set the commas in the values.
 Actually onlye accepts value with three int and three decimals places.

+## Version 1.1.2
+The UX of the input fields has been improved.
+When you choose a expense all the fields gets a red border and when it's an income, it gets a green border.
+Month and the current year now has been displayed in the budget section.